Retirement Plan Update: Coronavirus’ (COVID-19) Impact on Defined Contribution Retirement Plans

 - Participants must receive a notice stating that the contribution will be suspended and informing them how to change their deferral election.

 Note: Contributions required for a prior year cannot be eliminated.

-It is important to note that top-heavy plans are generally required to make a minimum “top-heavy contribution,” often equal to 3% of participant compensation.
+Top-heavy plans are generally required to make a minimum “top-heavy contribution,” often equal to 3% of participant compensation.
 Plans that only make safe harbor contributions are exempt from this requirement.
 In some situations, suspension of safe harbor contributions may actually result in an increased contribution requirement.